Mailu/Mailu/docs/cli.rst

 config_update
 -------------

-This command sole purpose is for importing users/aliases in bulk and synchronizing DB entries with external YAML template:
+The sole purpose of this command is for importing users/aliases in bulk and synchronizing DB entries with external YAML template:

 .. code-block:: bash